 Stock-based compensation expense and its related tax impact.
-The Company incurs expense related to stock-based compensation included in its GAAP presentation of cost of software licenses; cost of maintenance and service; research and development expense and selling, general and administrative expense.
+The Company incurs expense related to stock-based compensation included in its GAAP presentation of cost of software licenses; cost of maintenance and service; research and development expense; and selling, general and administrative expense.
 Although stock-based compensation is an expense of the Company and viewed as a form of compensation, management excludes these expenses for the purpose of calculating non-GAAP operating income, non-GAAP operating profit margin, non-GAAP net income and non-GAAP diluted earnings per share when it evaluates the continuing operational performance of the Company.
 Specifically, the Company excludes stock-based compensation during its annual budgeting process and its quarterly and annual assessments of the Company's and management's performance.
 The annual budgeting process is the primary mechanism whereby the Company allocates resources to various initiatives and operational requirements.
 Additionally, the annual review by the board of directors during which it compares the Company's historical business model and profitability to the planned business model and profitability for the forthcoming year excludes the impact of stock-based compensation.
 In evaluating the performance of senior management and department managers, charges related to stock-based compensation are excluded from expenditure and profitability results.
 In fact, the Company records stock-based compensation expense into a stand-alone cost center for which no single operational manager is responsible or accountable.
 In this way, management is able to review, on a period-to-period basis, each manager's performance and assess financial discipline over operational expenditures without the effect of stock-based compensation.
-The Company believes that these non-GAAP financial measures are useful to investors because they allow investors to (a) evaluate the Company's operating results, and (b) review historical comparability in the Company's financial reporting
+The Company believes that these non-GAAP financial measures are useful to investors because they allow investors to (a) evaluate the Company's operating results and the effectiveness of the methodology used by management to review the Company's operating results, and (b) review historical comparability in the Company's financial reporting as well as comparability with competitors' operating results.